HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 2. Discuss the topic with a coworker / random stranger / family member.
 3. Read some books / blogs / papers on the topic.

-Bad ways to load the context are surfing HackerNews our YouTube.
+Bad ways to load the context are surfing HackerNews or YouTube.

 ## While writing